 Today Awhile ago, I volunteered at my local YMCA.
 I was the first presenter in their kids’ camp ‘try something new‘ week.
 That new was Zumba, and it really was new.

 Not a single child had done it before.

 I was told to expect about 15 kids there, along with a few group leaders.
 Nope!
 I stepped into a gym filled with almost 40 kids – one of their biggest groups so far.
 Pushing aside a wave of nervousness, I set up.

-As the kids trickled back into the gym after their snack a number of the boys said Zumba was stupid or boring and asked about other activities they wanted to do.
+As the kids trickled towards my area of the gym, I overheard some of the boys talking about how Zumba was stupid or boring and asking about other activities they wanted to do.